deimonn/void-guides/1-installation/30-setting-up-audio.md

 ## Autostart

 You'll likely want PipeWire to start automatically with the session instead of having to start it manually.

-See [Running user scripts after login](../2-extra-setup/running-user-scripts-after-login).
+If you're on Sway you can do this with an `exec`; on other environments, see [Running user scripts after login](../2-extra-setup/running-user-scripts-after-login.md).

 ## More audio